hydroflame/minecard/equi.md

 - Fertilizer: boosts flora gain for 5 turns.

 (Environment)
-Hourglass: Increases card flip rate by 5%
+- Hourglass: Increases card flip rate by 5%
-Land: Increases equilibrium range by 5%
+- Land: Increases equilibrium range by 5%
-Vitality boost: Increases vitality gain by 5%
+- Vitality boost: Increases vitality gain by 5%
-Rocky coast: reduces the bad effects of entropy cards by 5%.
+- Rocky coast: reduces the bad effects of entropy cards by 5%.

 Prestiging: After acquiring enough resources players can prestige to convert all their vitality in  life.
 The next tier resource.
-Card power add lofe and vitality together to calculate their power.
+Card power add life and vitality together to calculate their power.
 Life can also be spent on powerful upgrades or cards.

 After gaining enough life the player automatically completes the "spring challenge".
 This is the basic challenge that everyone starts in without being aware.
 By completing a challenge players are awarded a universe card.
 These cards are never reset but only 3 of them can be active at any given time.
 Each challenges can be completed multiple times.
 Getting harder each time.
 To power up the associated universe card.
 Other challenges give different universe card.